-Systemiq is a B Corp founded in 2016 to drive the Paris Agreement and the Sustainable Development Goals by transforming markets and business models in five key systems: nature and food, materials and circularity, energy, urban areas, and sustainable finance.

-In 2020, Systemiq and The Pew Charitable Trusts published "Breaking the Plastic Wave: A Comprehensive Assessment of Pathways Towards Stopping Ocean Plastic Pollution", an evidence-based roadmap that shows how industry and governments can radically reduce ocean plastic pollution by 2040, on which this report is based.
+SYSTEMIQ is a B Corp founded in 2016 to drive the Paris Agreement and the Sustainable Development Goals by transforming markets and business models in three key economic systems: land use, materials, and energy.
+In 2020, SYSTEMIQ and The Pew Charitable Trusts published "Breaking the Plastic Wave: A Comprehensive Assessment of Pathways Towards Stopping Ocean Plastic Pollution," an evidence-based roadmap that shows how industry and governments can radically reduce ocean plastic pollution by 2040, upon which this report is based.
 The findings of our analysis were published in the peer-reviewed journal, Science.
+To learn more, visit www.systemiq.earth.